-A few days ago, I came across a letter.
+A few days ago, I came across a letter online.
 It was written by a woman to her friend who had just buried a baby.

 It was gentle and caring.
 She spoke of hope through the pain, and how the soul grows through loss.
 It was lovely.

 Because I’m not there yet.

 We all grieve differently.
 There are some who walk through the early days of child loss aware of the refining process happening under their pain.
 Maybe this young mother needed to be reminded of the truth in that frightening place, right after her loss.
 Or maybe she will, like me, hide the letter away for a later day.

 I just miss my son.
 And that missing knocks me down and I can’t breathe.
 I press my hands to my chest because the emotional pain is so physical it threatens to rupture my heart.
 My hair won’t stop falling out and half of my toenails peeled, then flaked completely off.
 Yes, grief can actually do that.

 When the loss belongs to someone else, it’s easier to hope.
 My friends feel my pain, they are horrified and hurt by Samuel’s death.
 They are frightened by how easily the future in his eyes was turned off.
 They are trying to make sense of it, wrestling with why’s, knocking persistently at the doors of heaven for me.
 As the days go on, they begin to discover peace.
 They see God at work.
 They are comforted and confident that a good God can do something, well, redeeming, with all of this.

 It’s good that my friends get to these places before me.
 I am deeply grateful.
 We’d be in trouble if we all carried the same weighty burden.
 But they are there before me.
 My eyes are still clouded by hurt.
 If they tell me too soon or too often, that my pain is a good process, I assume they don’t get it.
 It’s hard to listen to what they have to say.
 And eventually, I need to hear what they have to say.